 If your parent is a Coca-Cola employee, you may not apply for the Coca-Cola Scholars Scholarship.
-Please contact our office at 1-800-306-2653 for information about other scholarship opportunities.
+Please contact Scholarship America at 1-800-537-4180 for information about scholarship opportunities through the Goizueta Scholars Fund.

 Who can you contact to find out more information about the Coca-Cola Scholars Foundation or any prospective scholarship?

 Contact us at 1-800-306-2653 Monday – Friday, 9 a.m. – 5 p.m.
 Eastern.